 Under payback method, an investment project is accepted or rejected on the basis of payback period.
 Payback period means the period of time that a project requires to recover the money invested in it.
 It is mostly expressed in years.

 Unlike net present value and internal rate of return method, payback method does not take into account the time value of money.

-According to this method, the project that promises a quick recovery of initial investment is considered desirable.
-If the payback period of a project computed by the above formula is shorter than or equal to the management’s maximum desired payback period, the project is accepted otherwise it is rejected.
+According to payback method, the project that promises a quick recovery of initial investment is considered desirable.
+If the payback period of a project is shorter than or equal to the management’s maximum desired payback period, the project is accepted, otherwise rejected.
 For example, if a company wants to recoup the cost of a machine within 5 years of purchase, the maximum desired payback period of the company would be 5 years.
 The purchase of machine would be desirable if it promises a payback period of 5 years or less.

 Due to increased demand, the management of Rani Beverage Company is considering to purchase a new equipment to increase the production and revenues.
 The useful life of the equipment is 10 years and the company’s maximum desired payback period is 4 years.
 The inflow and outflow of cash associated with the new equipment is given below: